Tudat/tudat/tutorials/jsonInterface/keys/rst/RotationModel.rst

 - :jsontype:`string` :jsonkey:`type` (mandatory).
 Possible values: :literal:`"simple"`, :literal:`"spice"`.
 - :jsontype:`string` :jsonkey:`originalFrame` (mandatory).
 Identifier of the base frame of rotation model.
-- :jsontype:`string` :jsonkey:`targetFrame` (mandatory).
+- :jsontype:`string` :jsonkey:`targetFrame` (mandatory; except for GCRS to ITRS, where "GCRS" is hard-coded).
 Identifier of the target frame of rotation model.

 .. container:: toggle